rppicomidi/pico-w-ble-midi-lib/README.md

 using the `compile_gatt.py` Python script contained in the BlueKitchen Bluetooth stack path ${PICO_SDK_PATH}/lib/btstack/tool/compile_gatt.py.
-The application should include this `.h` file because it contains the definition of the `profile_data` variable.
+The application should include this `.h` file because it contains the definition of the `profile_data` variable for the GATT server.
-Make sure to invoke the Python script with the option "-I[path to this directory]" or else the script won't be able to find the file referenced in the line `#import <midi_service.gatt>`.
+Invoke the Python script with the option `-I[path to this directory]` or else the script won't be able to find the file referenced in the line `#import <midi_service.gatt>`.

-The file `midi_server_stream_handler.h`` contains the user API.
+The file `midi_server_stream_handler.h` contains the user API.
 The user application must call `midi_service_stream_init()` before it uses the other two functions.
 The user application must call this function with a non-NULL pointer to a `btstack_packet_handler_t` packet